Alternative Approval Process (AAP)

 Notice to residents

-The AAP must then be advertised in the newspaper at least twice, and the deadline for receipt of the response forms must be at least 30 days after the second advertisement.
-Depending on the subject matter of the AAP, there may be additional newspaper ads and other public communications.
+AAP notices are published in the newspaper at least twice, and the deadline for receipt of the response forms is at least 30 days after the second notice.
+Depending on the subject matter of the AAP, there may be additional notices and public communications.

 Response forms

-Once the deadline has passed, the responses are validated, and staff then brings a report forward to Council, advising on the total number of valid responses received.
-If the total is at least 10% of the estimated number of electors, Council is not permitted to proceed with the matter unless it is approved by the electorate through a referendum.
+Once the deadline has passed, the responses are validated, and staff reports to Councilon the total number of valid responses received.
+If the total is at least 10% of the estimated number of electors, Council cannot adopt the bylaw unless it is approved by through an Assent Vote.

 Questions?